Balance sheet: Definition, components, and examples

 • Where to get money to pay for things (like a loan or equity)

-• Understanding your business’ liabilities
+• Understanding your business’s liabilities

-• How to compare the financial position of your business from month-to-month or year-to-year; and use the insights to identify opportunities
+• How to compare the financial position of your business from month to month or year to year and use the insights to identify opportunities

-The major difference between this financial document, and others, is the fact that it displays net equity or retained earnings.
+The major difference between this financial document and others is the fact that it displays net equity or retained earnings.
 In fact, it’s the best financial document to create to get an overview of the company’s net worth at a single point in time.

-In contrast, an income statement reports transactions over a specific period of time.
+In contrast, an income statement reports transactions over a period of time.
 Learn more about what goes on an income statement in our post, “What does an income statement show?

 Balance sheet accounts